wahabkhalaf/chon-admin-panel/Calculate_Score.md

 	•	Correct Answers = 7
 	•	Final Score = 7

-Then you insert into session_leaderboard:
+Then you insert into competition_leaderboard:

-INSERT INTO session_leaderboard (player_id, competition_id, score, rank)
+INSERT INTO competition_leaderboard (player_id, competition_id, score, rank)
 VALUES (:playerId, :competitionId, 7, NULL);

 Later, you assign the rank after sorting all players by their score (highest first).